kubernetes-sigs/cluster-api/CONTRIBUTING.md

 If you're new to the project and want to help, but don't know where to start, we have a semi-curated list of issues that should not need deep knowledge of the system.
 [Have a look and see if anything sounds interesting](https://github.com/kubernetes-sigs/cluster-api/issues?q=is%3Aopen+is%3Aissue+label%3A%22good+first+issue%22).
-Before starting to work on the issue, make sure that it doesn't have a `lifecycle/active` label.
-If the issue has been assigned, reach out to the assignee.
+Before starting to work on the issue, check if the issue has been assigned, if yes, reach out to the assignee.
 Alternatively, read some docs on other controllers and try to write your own, file and fix any/all issues that come up, including gaps in documentation!